 For scientists, the Arctic Data Center is an efficient way to share, discover, access, and interpret complex data about the Arctic.
 Due to rich contextual information provided with data, scientists are able to integrate and analyze data with less effort.
 The data originate from a highly-distributed set of field stations, laboratories, research sites, and individual researchers.
 The foundation of the Arctic Data Center is the rich, detailed metadata provided by researchers that collect data, which promotes both automated and manual integration of data into new projects.

 As part of the Arctic Data Center effort, data management software is developed in a free and open source manner, so other groups can build upon the tools.
-The Arctic Data Center is powered by the Metacat data management system, and is optimized for handling data sets described using the Ecological Metadata Language, but can store any XML-based metadata document.
+The Arctic Data Center is powered by the Metacat data management system, and is optimized for handling data sets described using the Ecological Metadata Language (EML), but can store any XML-based metadata document.
 Metacat and EML are also used by many repositories, including the KNB Data Repository and the DataONE search system.